5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 # WhatsSpy Public updates

 This page contains notes about how to update a running instance of WhatsSpy Public.
-This is always relatively easy.
+This is always relatively easy. **Did you use the Raspbian image?
+No need to update, this will happen automaticlly within 24 hours.**

 ## Before/After updating